Become a licensed aircraft engineer

 Training and examination pathways

-There are 2 training pathways you can choose from to qualify for a Part 66 licence.
+There are 2 training pathways you can choose from to qualify for a Part 66 licence or modular licence.

 Part 147 Maintenance Training Organisation (MTO) pathway